 So to gain remote access from the internet to IoT devices in your home or factory is not easy and straightforward.

-Many people open up ports (SSH port 22 or HTTP/HTTPS ports 80/443) in their firewall settings(ACL rules) or gateway router NAT configuration to allow a particular traffic to sneak into the local network.
+Many people would practice the unsafe method of opening up ports (SSH port 22 or HTTP/HTTPS ports 80/443) in their firewall settings(ACL rules) or gateway router NAT configuration to allow a particular traffic to sneak into the local network.
 Then they would use Dynamic DNS (DDNS) solutions to track the non-static public IP address of the gateway router.
 This method is prone for errors and would create a security risk for your IoT installation.
 Online hackers could scan such open ports and try sneaking into your local network and servers.

 What is the solution for IoT device Remote SSH Access